Relient K: Five Score and Seven Years Ago (2006–2008)

 Recording sessions for another studio album, Five Score and Seven Years Ago, started in June 2006, and continued for parts of July and August.
 Some tracks on the album were produced by Howard Benson.
 "Four score and seven years ago" is the first line of the Gettysburg Address, the famous speech delivered by Abraham Lincoln during the American Civil War.
-Thiessen had said that the title of the album comes from the fact that it's the band's fifth album, it is the first time all five of them are on a record together, and the band had been seven years since the release of Relient K.
+Thiessen had said that the title of the album comes from the fact that it's the band's fifth album, it is the first time all five of them are on a record together, and the band had been seven years since the release of Relient K. During pre-production, Capitol Records had a hand in what would be on the album, where as when they were with Gotee Records, the group was able to "do whatever we wanted", according to Thiessen.